tomoqt/hyperbolic_transformer/README.md

 speedup ![image](https://github.com/user-attachments/assets/c73726ab-0a09-4155-a2da-96097d56ce2f)

-Specifically, interestingly not projecting embedding table to curved space seems to work better (but we haven't tried all combinations on this, i have hundreds of different experiemnts but not ewll documented)
+Specifically, interestingly not projecting embedding table to curved space seems to work better (but we haven't tried all combinations on this, i have hundreds of different experiemnts but not well documented)
 We can log curvature, interestingly, block 0 usuall seems to have increasing curvature, while the rest decreases more or less sharply.

 ![image](https://github.com/user-attachments/assets/eb8636ee-a4f3-4c70-9825-5dfbe28e2067)

 Unfortunately i haven't really logged these properly, so i can't really systematically give you an idea about these.
 But cool to look at.

-##Anisotpy vs isotropy
+## Anisotpy vs isotropy

 Ok, elephant in the room.
 Effect seems to be there for at least the shakespeare-char.
 On fineweb, it looks more like a mixed bag.
 You can find some scripts in the repo with results about this.
 I attach some examples: